American Game Chicken Breed Guide: Characteristics, Temperament, & More

 As an Amazon Associate, I earn from qualifying purchases.

 American Game Chicken Breed is one of the most beautiful breeds of chicken available.
 The United States is the origin of these game-breed chickens.
-American Game Chicken is raised for Cockfighting, but these day’s it’s been raised also traditionally.
+American Game Chicken was raised for cockfighting, but to this day, it’s also been raised traditionally.

 The multi-color game chicken is statically used for Ornaments and Show purposes with the rarity of malnutrition deficiency.
-It played a big part in American history, and many politicians used it to raise American Game Chicken as a symbol of physical and moral fortitude.
+It played a big part in American history, and many politicians used it to raise American game fowl chickens as a symbol of physical and moral fortitude.

 American Game Chicken is lined by various breeds like Spanish strains, Sumatra breed, Old English Gamefowl, Irish Game, Oriental Gamefowl, and other European breeds.

-American Game Chicken has its strains like Albany, Butcher, Claret, Hatch, Kelso, Roundhead, Sweater, and Whitehackle.
+American Game Chicken has strains like Albany, Butcher, Claret, Hatch, Kelso, Roundhead, Sweater, and White Hackle.
 With the support of societies like the American Gamefowl Society, it’s been protected for years now.

 American Game Chicken Breed Profile